leileili1010/askQuora/README.md

 1. Users
 - users can create an account
-- users can Log-in and Logout of their created account with authentication Vans
+- users can Log-in and Logout of their created account with authentication
+2. Questions
+- Logged in users can view questions
+- Logged in users can post questions
+- Logged in users can update questions
-Logged in users can create new vans
+- Logged in users can delete questions
+3. Answers
-Users can view vans
+- Logged in users can view answers to questions
+- Logged in users can post their answers
-Logged in users can update their vans
+- Logged in users can update their answers
-Logged in users can delete their vans
+- Logged in users can delete answers
-Reviews
+4. subcription
+- Logged in users can view subscriptions
+- Logged in users can subscribe to different topics
-Logged in users can create new reviews
+- Logged in users can delete their subscriptions

+## User Stories
+1. User Account
-Users can view reviews
+- Logged in users can view their account details
+- Logged in users can view question/answers they posted and subscriptions
-Logged in users can update their reviews
+- Logged in users can update their questions and answers
-Logged in users can delete their reviews
+- Logged in users can delete their questions and answers
-Favorites
+2. Question
+- Logged in users can view questions so to find information and contribute to discussions
+- post a question, number of answers will be displayed below question
-Logged in users can create new favorites
+- Logged in users can post a question to seek answers from the community
-Logged in users can view their favorites
+- Logged in users can udate posted questions to correct mistakes or add more details
-Logged in users can delete their favorites
+- Logged in users can delete posted questions if they are no longer relevant or if user received the needed information
+3. Answer
+- Logged-in user can view answers to questions to gain knowledge or find solutions to problems
+- Logged-in user can post answers to questions, text, code, and images are all supported forms in their answers
+- Logged-in user can update posted answers to correct mistakes or provide additional information
+- Logged-in user can delete posted answers if they are no longer relevant or if the user wants to retract response
+4. Subscription
+- Logged-in user can view subscriptions so that the user can keep track of the topics the user interested in
+- Logged-in user can subscribe to different topics so that the user can receive updates and stay informed about new content
+- Logged-in user can delete subscriptions if the user longer interested in a topic
+5. Search
+- Logged-in user can search for questions by keyword so that user can quickly find relevant questions and answers